intel/pepc/docs/guide-main.md

   alias pepc='sudo VIRTUAL_ENV=/path/to/venv pepc'
   ```

-The `install-pepc` script in the `pepc` git repository configures everything necessary for this
+The `tools/install-pepc` script in the `pepc` git repository configures everything necessary
-scenario automatically.
+for this scenario automatically.
 The [installation guide](guide-install.md) covers the details.

 ### Remote Usage Model